Deep-MI/FastSurfer/doc/overview/EXAMPLES.md

 A directory with the name as specified in `--sid` (here subjectX) will be created in the output directory if it does not exist.
 So in this example output will be written to /home/user/my_fastsurfer_analysis/subjectX/ .
 Make sure the output directory is empty, to avoid overwriting existing files.

-If you do not have a GPU, you can also run our CPU-Docker by dropping the `--gpus all` flag and specifying `--device cpu` at the end as a FastSurfer flag.
-See [Docker/README.md](Docker/README.md) for more details.
+If you do not have a GPU, you can also run our CPU-Docker by dropping the `--gpus all` flag and specifying `--device cpu` at the end as a FastSurfer flag, see also [FastSurfer's docker documentation](../../Docker/README.md) for more details.

 ## Example 2: FastSurfer Singularity
-After building the Singularity image (see below or instructions in ./Singularity/README.md), you also need to register at the FreeSurfer website (https://surfer.nmr.mgh.harvard.edu/registration.html) to acquire a valid license (for free) - same as when using Docker.
+After building the Singularity image (see below or [these instructions](../../Singularity/README.md)), you also need to register at the FreeSurfer website (https://surfer.nmr.mgh.harvard.edu/registration.html) to acquire a valid license (for free) - same as when using Docker.
 This license needs to be passed to the script via the `--fs_license` flag.
 This is not necessary if you want to run the segmentation only.

 To run FastSurfer on a given subject using the Singularity image with GPU access, execute the following commands from a directory where you want to store singularity images.
 This will create a singularity image from our Dockerhub image and execute it: